ErnieAtLYD/ocinema-react-emailbuilder/README.md

 ## Features
  - [x] Can create a basic email layout using drag and drop
- - [x] Can prefill basic event modules with content via WP API
+ - [x] Can prefill basic event modules with content via the WordPress JSON API
  - [x] Uses Inky to create an email friendly HTML template for copy and pasting into ESPs

 ### Next